-Even though elements of lovesickness closely correspond with mental illness, falling in love is still a powerful and sought-after experience.
-If you've gone through lovesickness, you can probably recall feeling both miserable and wonderful at the same time.
+Even though elements of lovesickness closely correspond with mental health issues, falling in love is still a powerful and sought-after experience.
+If you’ve gone through lovesickness, you can probably recall feeling both miserable and wonderful at the same time.
 You may have even felt like you experienced highs and lows similar to substance use.

 Symptoms of lovesickness